10 The Start of Scientific Ocean Drilling

 Mohorovičić’s discovery was a significant breakthrough, revealing a distinct change in the Earth’s structure.
 His observations were later replicated globally, solidifying the existence of the Moho.
 The location of this boundary varies; it lies approximately 4 to 6 kilometers below the seafloor in oceans and about 30 to 40 kilometers beneath continental surfaces.

-Yet the Moho remained a mystery, even decades after it was found.
+Yet the Moho remained a mystery, even decades after it was discovered.
 Enter Project Mohole.

 Project Mohole: How it all Began